Why Is It Important To Reduce Water Usage?

 Can we change our own and other people’s behaviour with water use?

 We can all save money if we use less water.
 If you’re on a pay as you go water meter, using less water will reduce bills.
-Using less hot water will reduce your water heating bills.
-And if we’re all using less water, the water companies have lower production costs, and it is also better for the planet to reduce carbon usage.
+Using less hot water will reduce your water heating bills and if we’re all using less water, the water companies have lower production costs, and it is also better for the planet to reduce carbon usage.

-We don’t necessarily need to restrict how much water we use.
-But by making some behavioural changes and making some water efficiency product changes, we can all have a positive impact on our water wastage.
+We don’t necessarily need to restrict how much water we use, but by making some behavioural changes and making some water efficiency product changes, we can all have a positive impact on our water wastage.

 Here are some tips on how to reduce your water wastage: